Skip to main content

 A 60 to 90 day supply of third-party tested ferrous bisglycinate usually costs $15 to $30 at health stores in Fishtown, Northern Liberties, or Center City, or online.
 Practitioner-only brands (Thorne, Designs for Health) sit at the higher end.
 Insurance generally does not cover supplements.

-Athletes (especially female runners, cyclists, and CrossFit lifters) lose extra iron through sweat, foot strike, and training stress.
+Athletes (particularly female runners, cyclists, and CrossFit lifters) lose extra iron through sweat, foot strike, and training stress.
 Add cold winter training and heavy menses, and the deficit grows.
 Many of my Philly athletes feel a meaningful boost in energy and pace within 6 to 8 weeks of correcting low ferritin.

 Related Intelligence